-At this stage, each geo-located tweet is represented as a tuple user_id, loc, t, m , where user_id is an anonymous Twitter user ID; loc is the recorded location of the tweet as a coordinate pair; t is the timestamp of the tweet’s post; and m is the actual content of the tweet.
-We then constructed a trajectory for each Twitter user by appending all the recorded locations (with the same user_id) in the chronological order (based on the timestamps).
-To protect Twitter user’s privacy, the ID field was replaced with a randomly generated unique number and the content of the message was removed.
-In addition, the actual location of each geo-located Tweet is only used for distance calculation and determining the corresponding geographic unit it falls in.
+At this stage, each geo-located tweet is represented as a tuple user_id, loc, t, m , where user_id is an anonymous Twitter user’s ID; loc is the recorded location of the tweet as a coordinate pair; t is the timestamp of the tweet; and m is the actual content of the tweet.
+We constructed a trajectory for each Twitter user by appending all the recorded locations (with the same user_id) in the chronological order (based on the timestamps).
+To protect Twitter user’s privacy, the ID field was replaced with a randomly generated unique number and the message content was removed.
+The actual location of each geo-located tweet is only used for distance calculation and determining the geographic unit it falls in.
 Our simplified geo-located tweet dataset can be shared with other researchers upon request.

 3.2.
 Mobility network of Twitter user spatial interactions

-A Twitter user’s movement is defined here as the individual’s geographical relocation or displacement (González et al. 2008).
-This is not equivalent to a “trip” taken by an individual, because, displacement includes situations when the time interval between two consecutive recorded locations is one month.
+A Twitter user’s movement is defined as the individual’s geographical relocation or displacement (González et al. 2008).
+This is not equivalent to a “trip” taken by an individual, because, displacement includes situations where the time interval between two consecutive recorded locations is one month.
 To identify the clusters of urban regional connectedness, Twitter user movements are used to establish a connectivity network, where two urban regions connect when a Twitter user’s movement begins in one and ends in another.
 These connections can be represented by an origin-destination (OD) matrix based on the collective Twitter user displacements.
-This OD matrix is essentially a mathematical representation of a weighted directed graph G≡⟨V,Ew⟩, where V is a set of spatial nodes corresponding to the underlying urban regions and Ew is a set of edges representing the connections between a pair of nodes and the corresponding weights are assigned by the accumulated volume of Twitter user movements.
+This OD matrix is essentially a mathematical representation of a weighted directed graph G≡⟨V,Ew⟩, where V is a set of spatial nodes corresponding to the underlying urban regions, Ew is a set of edges representing the connections between a pair of nodes, and the weights are assigned by the accumulated volume of Twitter user movements.

-To build a spatial network at the national level, we had to determine the basic units to serve as spatial nodes of the connectivity network of urban regions.
-Previous studies have suggested equi-distant spatial tessellation to generate nodes, which uses voronoi polygons to partition the space based on the collected points (Rinzivillo et al., 2012; Zhong et al., 2014).
-This approach demonstrates improvements for estimating the locations of mobile phone records based on the cell tower triangulation (González et al. 2008; Qian et al. 2013).
-However, equi-distant tessellation decreases the spatial resolution of aggregated geo-located tweets, because the location information is usually derived from the embedded GPS within mobile devices and tends to provide greater accuracy (Zandbergen, 2009).
+To build a spatial network at the national level, we had to determine the basic units to serve as spatial nodes of the connectivity network.
+Previous studies have suggested equidistant spatial tessellation to generate nodes, which uses Voronoi polygons to partition the space based on the collected points (Rinzivillo et al., 2012; Zhong et al., 2014).
+This approach demonstrates improvements in estimating the locations of mobile phone records from cell tower triangulation (González et al. 2008; Qian et al. 2013).
+However, equidistant tessellation decreases the spatial resolution of aggregated geo-located tweets, because the location information is usually derived from the embedded GPS within mobile devices and tends to provide greater accuracy (Zandbergen, 2009).
 Another approach is to partition the space into a grid of spatial pixels (Ratti et al., 2010; X. Liu et al., 2015).
-However, the size of the cell can potentially lead to biases due to the Modifiable Area Unit Problem (MAUP) (Openshaw, 1984; Wong, 2009), where different choices of unit size can lead to significant variant findings.
-To compare our investigation with the findings of similar studies, and avoid subjectively deciding the cell size, we performed statistical analysis of Twitter user mobility patterns in Great Britain and measured the distribution of collective Twitter user displacements and the radius of gyrations of individuals (González et al. 2008; Jurdak et al. 2015).
-The radius of gyration is a metric to distinguish mobility patterns of individuals (González et al. 2008), which is defined as Eq.
+However, the cell size can potentially cause biases due to the Modifiable Area Unit Problem (MAUP) (Openshaw, 1984; Wong, 2009), where different choices of unit size can lead to significant variant findings.
+To compare our investigation with the findings from similar studies, and avoid subjectively deciding the cell size, we performed statistical analysis of Twitter user mobility patterns in Great Britain and measured the distribution of collective Twitter user displacements and the radius of gyrations of individuals (González et al. 2008).
+The radius of gyration is a metric to distinguish mobility patterns of individuals, which is defined as Eq.
 (1):

-rg=1ni=1n(pi-pcentroid)2, where pcentroid=1ni=1npi xx
+rg=1ni=1n(pi-pcentroid)2, where pcentroid=1ni=1npi (1)